zsteinkamp/zsteinkamp.github.io/_posts/2021-04-17-raspberry-pi-home-nas-timemachine.markdown

 ```

 ## Mac Discovery
-To allow the Macs on the network to discover the Raspberry Pi for backups and file sharing, you can use the avahi-daemon.
+To allow the Macs and iOS devices on the network to discover the Raspberry Pi for backups and file sharing, you can use the avahi-daemon.
 This was already installed and running on my Pi.
 This is the content of my `/etc/avahi/services/samba.service` file:
 ```
 <?xml version="1.0" standalone='no'?><!--*-nxml-*-->
 <!DOCTYPE service-group SYSTEM "avahi-service.dtd">